Champagne carpet and crisis team ready for Oscars celebration on Sunday

 Last year, the television audience for the Academy Awards ranked as the second-lowest ever with 16.6 million viewers.

+Lady Gaga emerged as a last-minute addition, according to Hollywood publication Variety, which said she will sing her nominated "Top Gun" song "Hold My Hand."
+Oscars producers said last week that Gaga was unable to make it because she was in the middle of filming a sequel to 2019 movie "Joker."

+Pop superstar Rihanna also will take the stage, performing "Lift Me Up" from "Black Panther: Wakanda Forever."

-One novelty: QR codes will flash on TV screens ahead of commercial breaks with links to two- to-three minute videos about nominees.
+One novelty in the broadcast: QR codes will flash on TV screens ahead of commercial breaks with links to two- to three-minute videos about nominees.
 Organizers hope that sharing information about the contenders will give viewers people to root for and keep them watching.

 To change up the look, organizers swapped out the traditional red carpet for the first time since 1961, opting instead for a champagne color.
 The stars' entrance is covered by a dark tent that will give the appearance of nighttime glamour.